soap/laravel-websockets-chat-demo/README.md

 + Real time chat with self hosted websockets server using Laravel-Websockets (pure PHP, no NodeJS).
 + Multiple chat rooms.
 + Send message to every one or someone in the chat room (TODO).

+## Notes
++ I use Laravel-Inertia to share authenticated user using Inertia middleware.